SOARingLab/RESILIENCE-ICWS2022/README.md

 - annotate a business process model with domain-specific language (DSL), in order to intervene in the behavior of the business process;

-- bind third-party APIs, in order to query information.
+- bind third-party APIs, in order to query information that is helpful in reacting to long-tailed changes.

 A back-end person can